Let me guess: you’ve been working as a part-time freelancer for a while now.

 That said, don’t worry.
 Read on to find out how you can go from part-time to full-time freelancer – and fast.

 How to go from part-time to full-time freelancer 101: stop thinking of yourself as a part-timer.

 You have to put measures in place to successfully be able to make the transition.
 And to do that, you need to change your attitude.

 How do you do this?
 Well, believe in yourself and your abilities.
-If you’re not going to have that trust and faith in yourself, then what makes you think that potential clients are going to trust you?
+If you’re not going to have that trust and faith in yourself, what makes you think that potential clients are going to trust you?

 Exactly – they’re not.